• Skip to primary navigation

 • Add the cashews, ½ cup unsweetened almond milk, 2 tbsp lemon juice, 1 tbsp maple syrup, 2 tbsp apple cider vinegar, ½ tsp salt, and ¼ tsp black pepper to a blender.
 Blend on high until the sauce is smooth and creamy.

 • Trim the stems off the broccoli and cut the florets into bite-sized pieces.
-Put the broccoli into a large mixing bowl along with 1 ½ cups halved grapes, ¾ cup diced red onion, ½ cup dried cherries, ½ cup roasted pumpkin seeds, and all of the cashew cream sauce.
+Put the broccoli into a large mixing bowl along with 1 ½ cups halved grapes, ¾ cup diced red onion, ½ cup dried cherries, ½ cup roasted pumpkin seeds, and all of the cashew sauce.

 • Use a large spoon to toss the salad together until everything is coated with the cashew sauce.
 Taste and season with additional salt and pepper if necessary.